An Embedding Theorem for Tractor Bundles, and an Application in Conformal Pseudo-Riemannian Geometry: Introduction

-There are many other significant geometric PDEs on conformal manifolds, and more generally on manifolds equipped with parabolic geometries, whose solutions prolong to parallel sections of the prolongation connection of a first BGG-operator; on conformal manifolds this applies for instance also to the equations for conformal Killing forms \cite{GoverSilhan, Semmelmann} and for twistor spinors \cite{BFGK}, and for projective and c-projective structures to the equation controlling the metrizability of these structure \cite{eastwood.matveev.proj.tractor, cemn.cproj}, among many others. \\\\ Infinitesimal automorphisms of geometric structures underlying Cartan geometries also belong to the framework of parallel sections of natural connections on tractor bundles.
-Let $(M, \hat{M}, \omega)$ be any Cartan geometry modeled on $(\lieg,P)$.
+Infinitesimal automorphisms of geometric structures underlying Cartan geometries also belong to the framework of parallel sections of natural connections on tractor bundles.
+Let $\bigl(M, \hat{M}, \omega\bigr)$ be any Cartan geometry modeled on $(\lieg,P)$.
 The \emph{adjoint tractor bundle} is the associated vector bundle $\mathcal{A}$ for ${\bf V} = \lieg$ with the adjoint representation.
-A section of $\mathcal{A}$ gives rise via the Cartan connection to a vector field on $\hat{M}$ which is invariant under the right-$P$-action, and thus descends to a vector field on $M$.
-A. \v{C}ap observed that for a certain connection on $\mathcal{A}$, again related to an intrinsically defined differential operator on $M$, parallel sections correspond to infinitesimal automorphisms of the Cartan geometry---that is, vector fields for which the flow preserves the Cartan connection \cite{cap.deformations}.
-These descend to vector fields on $M$ for which the flow preserves the geometric structure encoded by the Cartan geometry, called \emph{infinitesimal automorphisms} or \emph{Killing fields} of the structure. \\\\ This article concerns a generalization of the Gromov-Zimmer Embedding Theorem, which originally pertains to infinitesimal automorphisms, to general parallel sections of automorphism-invariant connections on tractor bundles.
-We briefly recall the Embedding Theorem for infinitesimal automorphisms.
+A section of $\mathcal{A}$ gives rise via the Cartan connection to a vector field on $\hat{M}$ which is invariant under the right-$P$-action, and thus descends to a vector field on $M$. \v{C}ap observed that for a certain connection on~$\mathcal{A}$, again related to an intrinsically defined differential operator on $M$, parallel sections correspond to infinitesimal automorphisms of the Cartan geometry -- that is, vector fields for which the flow preserves the Cartan connection~\cite{cap.deformations}.
+These descend to vector fields on $M$ for which the flow preserves the geometric structure encoded by the Cartan geometry, called \emph{infinitesimal automorphisms} or \emph{Killing fields} of the structure.

+This article concerns a generalization of the Gromov--Zimmer embedding theorem, which originally pertains to infinitesimal automorphisms, to general parallel sections for automorphism-invariant connections of tractor bundles.
+We briefly recall the embedding theorem for infinitesimal automorphisms.